 Faculty maintain the right to record attendance and offer in-class participation activities/labs that depend on attendance in order to count towards the student's final grade.
 Faculty have full discretion in regard to making-up missed activities/labs and will be assessed on a case-by-case basis.
 Faculty are never required to provide deadline extensions, accommodations, or make-up opportunities for missed course work unless appropriate and timely documentation has been provided.
-Unless a student has a letter from DSS providing accommodations, faculty are not obligated to offer the option for a student to attend class online in the case of illness or other reasons for absence from class.
+Unless a student has a letter from DSS providing accommodations, faculty are not obligated to record lectures.
 It is always at the faculty member's discretion to do so.